Updated: Mar 29

-It was 11 years old, an impressive age.
+It was 11 years old, an impressive age for a dishwasher.
 I tried and tried to it back to life.
-I spent hours on you tube watching garbage disposal surgeries.
+I spent hours on youtube watching garbage disposal surgeries.
 I pushed that damn red button to reset it at least 100 times, thinking each new push would be a miracle.
-Somehow my garbage disposal is connected to my pipes for my dish washer, and I found out that if the garbage disposal doesn't want to cooperate, that means the sink fills with yicky dish washer water.
-I was not going to buy a new one if I didn't have too.
-I learned my lesson at my last house, save yourself and your bank account- only buy a new one when you HAVE too.
+Somehow my garbage disposal is connected to my pipes for my dishwasher.
+Apparently, as I have recently found out that- if the garbage disposal doesn't want to cooperate, that means the sink fills with yicky dishwasher water.
+I was not going to buy a new one if I didn't have to.
+I learned my lesson at my last house, save yourself and your bank account- only buy a new one when you HAVE to.

 February-the month that Kekoa started going back to school full time in person.
 Almost a year to the date of his extended spring vacation- we are dealing with lunch's, bus schedules, notebooks, and backpacks all over again.
-I am not going to lie, I had kind of missed the 1st day of school mistakes that I have been known for.
-I still stand by the year that I forgot to wash the boy's clothes for the first day of school, I was sent the wrong schedule.
-And that year that they all forgot to make lunches and I had sent them to school with quarters to buy lunch- that was a classic year!
-Forget the fact that I have only remembered to take first day of school pictures 1 year- and that was because my mother called me and reminded me.
+I am not going to lie; I had kind of missed the 1st day of school mistakes that I have been known for.
+I still stand by the year that I forgot to wash the boy's clothes for the first day of school; I was sent the wrong schedule.
+And that year that they all failed to make lunches and I had sent them to school with quarters to buy lunch- that was a classic year!
+Forget the fact that I have only remembered to take the first day of school pictures 1 year- and that was because my mother called me and reminded me.
 This year was going to be different!
 I was prepared.
-We were eased into school this year......starting with virtual and then having weeks of preparation for the real first day!
+We were eased into school this year......starting with virtual and then having weeks of preparation for the actual first day!
 I was on my game!

 February also started the Taji 100 challenge.
-100 miles in the month of February of intentional miles, along with my 2021 challenge of 2021 miles in 1 year.
-Interestingly, I was way willing to spend $70.00 for a challenge t-shirt and web access to track my miles.
-(Like the free 'Map My Run' app wouldn't track them just fine), but I had a heart-attack over buying a new garbage disposal? $70.00 is a lot of money for a virtual challenge, so I was getting my money worth.
-The first day of February I woke up ready to go- let's get this!
+100 miles in February of intentional miles, along with my 2021 challenge of 2021 miles in 1 year.
+Interestingly, I was willing to spend $70.00 for a challenging t-shirt and web access to track my miles.
+(Like the free ''Map My Run'Run' app wouldn't follow them just fine), but I had a heart-attack over buying new garbage disposal? $70.00 is a lot of money for a virtual challenge, so I was getting my money worth.
+The first day of February, I woke up ready to go- let's get this!
 As I was having my morning coffee getting mentally prepared, I did the math- 3.60 miles a day.
 Shit!
 February is the shortest month of the year!
 I forgot about that small piece of the pie when I spent $70.00.
 I am going to have to actually put effort into this challenge.
-Maybe I should write to my boss and tell her that I am taking the month off of work to dedicate my time to the $70.00 challenge?
+Maybe I should write to my boss and tell her that I am taking the month off to dedicate my time to the $70.00 challenge?